webplatform/docs/css/selectors/pseudo-elements/first-letter/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Incomplete, Cleanup, Compatibility Incomplete, Examples Best Practices
 |Checked_Out=Yes
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|Represents the first letter of an element, if it is not preceded by any other content (such as images or inline tables) on its line.
 The ::first-letter pseudo-element may be used for "initial caps" and "drop caps", which are common typographical effects.}}
 {{CSS_Selector
+|Content====Syntax===

+===Usage===
+The ::first-letter pseudo-element selects the first letter or digit of the first line of a block.
+Some languages require two letters to be capitalised (digraphs) which are currently very poorly supported by browsers.

-|Content=The ::first-letter pseudo-element can be attached to block-level elements.
+The ::first-letter pseudo-element can be attached to block-level elements.
 It can be attached to inline elements if you set the corresponding display property to block.

+Only the following properties apply to the ::first-letter pseudo-element.
+-background
+-border
+-border-bottom
+-border-bottom-color
+-border-bottom-style
+-border-bottom-width
+-border-collapse
+-border-color - border-left
+-border-left-color
+-border-left-style
+-border-left-width
+-border-right
+-border-right-color
+-border-right-style
+-border-right-width
+-border-style
+-border-top
+-border-top-color
+-border-top-style
+-border-top-width
+-border-width
+-clear
+-color
+-float
+-font
+-font-family
+-font-size - font-style
+-font-variant
+-font-weight - line-height
+-margin
+-padding
+-text-decoration
+-text-transform
+-vertical-align
 }}
 {{Examples_Section
 |Not_required=No